SharePoint/sp-dev-docs/docs/general-development/accessibility-in-sharepoint.md

 ---
-title: Accessibility in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: c9106d47-c523-49c1-b9f1-cdd7420abd5e
+title: Accessibility in SharePoint ms.prod: SHAREPOINT ms.assetid: c9106d47-c523-49c1-b9f1-cdd7420abd5e
 ---

-# Accessibility in SharePoint 2013
+# Accessibility in SharePoint
-Learn about the features, products, and services that make SharePoint 2013 accessible for people with disabilities, and find developer resources that can help you design and build apps and websites that support key accessibility scenarios.
+Learn about the features, products, and services that make SharePoint accessible for people with disabilities, and find developer resources that can help you design and build apps and websites that support key accessibility scenarios.
 Accessible technology enables users to interact with computers and applications in different ways to help meet their visual, hearing, speech, dexterity, and cognitive needs.
 Accessible technology includes features, options, and utilities that are built into the Windows operating system and other Microsoft products, in addition to third-party hardware and software add-ons (also known asassistive technology).

 Microsoft strives to build products that are accessible to everyone.
 For information about these efforts, see the  [Microsoft Accessibility](http://www.microsoft.com/enable/default.aspx) site.
-## Accessibility features in SharePoint 2013
+## Accessibility features in SharePoint
 <a name="bkmk_AccessibilitySP2013"> </a>

-SharePoint 2013 supports the accessibility features of common web browsers to enable you to access and manage SharePoint sites.
-Web browsers provide support for keyboard interactions so that users who don't use a mouse can use a keyboard to navigate the user interface and perform actions in SharePoint 2013.
+SharePoint supports the accessibility features of common web browsers to enable you to access and manage SharePoint sites.
+Web browsers provide support for keyboard interactions so that users who don't use a mouse can use a keyboard to navigate the user interface and perform actions in SharePoint.

-For more information about accessibility features in SharePoint 2013, see the following articles:
+For more information about accessibility features in SharePoint, see the following articles: